Rad-nerd/evlc/README.md

 Once installed, you can simply run `evlc` from any terminal.

+**Important Note:** Many `evlc` commands, especially those that manage system processes (like VLC or the web server) or write to system-level log/PID files, require elevated privileges.
+Therefore, it's often necessary to prefix your `evlc` commands with `sudo`.

 ### Play Media:

 Specify the media format (`gif`, `photo`, or `video`) followed by the file path. `evlc` will automatically run `cvlc` in the background and detach it from your terminal.

 * **Play a GIF:**

-        evlc gif /path/to/your/awesome_animation.gif
+        sudo evlc gif /path/to/your/awesome_animation.gif

     *(Uses `cvlc` flags like `--demux=avformat --loop --no-osd --aspect-ratio 4:3 --crop=16:9`)*

 * **Display a Photo:**

-        evlc photo /path/to/your/background_image.jpg
+        sudo evlc photo /path/to/your/background_image.jpg

     *(Uses `cvlc` flags like `--play-and-pause --no-osd`)*

 * **Play a Video:**

-        evlc video /path/to/your/looping_video.mp4
+        sudo evlc video /path/to/your/looping_video.mp4

     *(Uses `cvlc` flags like `--loop --no-osd`)*